searke/searke.github.com/index.md

 ---

 ## Work
-I work at Wolfram Research in Champaign, Illinois as a Wolfram Technology Engineer.
+I work for Wolfram Research in Champaign, Illinois as a Wolfram Technology Engineer.
 Most of my job involves helping researchers with small bits of their scientific programming projects.
 I actively program in Mathematica and Python to solve a wide variety of problems in scientific computing.

 I also write a large amount of documentation whenever possible.
 I'm fanatical about quality for technical writing.